On the big quantum cohomology of coadjoint varieties: Introduction

-The proofs of Theorem \ref{theorem:introduction-uniform-presentation-for-QH} and Theorem \ref{theorem:introduction-presentation-of-BQH} use the following ingredients: Classical products in $H^*(X^\coadj,\QQ)$ for classes of degree at most $\dim(X^\coadj)/2$ obtained in \cite{ChPe} using \textsf{Jeu de Taquin}.
-Comparison formulas that replace the computations of $3$-point and $4$-points Gromov--Witten invariants in $X^\coadj$ with classical products in $H^*(\F,\QQ)$ where $\F$ is an auxiliary rational projective variety of (co)minuscule type, obtained in \cite{ChPe} and in Sections~\ref{section:geometry-of-the-space-of-lines}~and~\ref{sec-coadjoint}.
-The classical products in $H^*(\F,\QQ)$ are then obtained using \textsf{Jeu de Taquin's rule} from~\cite{ThYo}.
-Finally we use the Quantum Chevalley Formula proved in \cite{FuWo}.
-All these computations, especially \textsf{Jeu de Taquin} and the Quantum Chevalley Formula have been implemented by the second author in the computer algebra system SageMath \cite{sagemath} and are available in \cite{LRCalc,QCCalc}.
-Our computations for coadjoint varieties in exceptional Dynkin types rely on \cite{LRCalc} and all the necessary scripts are available at
+Our proofs of Theorems \ref{theorem:introduction-uniform-presentation-for-QH} and \ref{theorem:introduction-presentation-of-BQH} rely on the following results.
+First, we extensively use combinatorial formulas for Littlewood--Richardson coefficients on (co)minuscule and (co)adjoint varieties proved in \cite{ChPeLR,ThYo}.
+In particular, these allow us to compute all the necessary Gromov--Witten invariants (see Sections~\ref{section:geometry-of-the-space-of-lines}~and~\ref{section:coadjoint-varieties}).
+Second, we use the quantum Chevalley formula proved in \cite{FuWo,ChPe}.
+The formulas for Littlewood--Richardson coefficients and the quantum Chevalley formula have been implemented by the second author in the computer algebra system SageMath \cite{sagemath} and are available in \cite{LRCalc,QCCalc}.
+Our computations for coadjoint varieties in exceptional Dynkin types rely on \cite{LRCalc} and all the necessary scripts ca be found at